A Gothic Horror Western about myth, memory, and the cost of becoming your own legend.

 Beneath the dust of Dry Gulch, no soul is clean—or resting in peace.

-Nat Gig never belonged anywhere—except center stage.
+Nat Gig never belonged anywhere except center stage.
 A rhinestone-clad outlaw with a flair for misdirection, he built his legend from style, sabotage, and sheer swagger.
+When he returns to Dry Gulch—a town that no longer welcomes him—he discovers something far worse than rejection.

-But when he returns to Dry Gulch—a town that no longer welcomes him—he finds something far worse than rejection.
-Beneath the dust lies a vein of living ore: a sentient mineral that reshapes memory and remakes those who touch it.
+Buried beneath the town lies a vein of living ore: a sentient mineral that reshapes memory and remakes those who touch it.

-With the help of Magda, a saloonkeeper with a fondness for arson, Nat declares war to reclaim the town from the ore’s parasitic grip.
+With the help of Magda, a saloonkeeper with a fondness for arson, Nat declares war on the ore’s parasitic grip.
+The deeper he digs, the more the mine exposes—buried memories, rewritten truths, and the cost of becoming your own myth.

 Nat Gig would rather die on stage than fade into someone else’s legend.